Attano/l4d2-tourney-rules/rules_EQLeague.md

 ######5.8.2 Unclearable survivors
 If a pinned survivor is unclearable after an infected player gains control of the tank, either team can request that the round be replayed.
-If requested, the tournament directors may review demos and determine if the result of the replayed round will be used, or if some other action will be taken according to the circumstances.
+If requested, the league directors may review demos and determine if the result of the replayed round will be used, or if some other action will be taken according to the circumstances.

 ##Section 6: Addons and configuration
-The following guidelines will assist the competitors in understanding the intentions of the tournament directors.
-However, the tournament directors may choose to sanction competitors for any addons or modifications at their sole and arbitrary discretion (per Section 1.3).
+The following guidelines will assist the competitors in understanding the intentions of the league directors.
+However, the league directors may choose to sanction competitors for any addons or modifications at their sole and arbitrary discretion (per Section 1.3).

-All competitors are urged strongly to discuss any modifications with the tournament directors to ensure they are fully in compliance with the rules before making any changes.
+All competitors are urged strongly to discuss any modifications with the league directors to ensure they are fully in compliance with the rules before making any changes.
 The best way to avoid the severe penalties associated with bending or breaking these rules is to play with a stock configuration.